microsoft/WhatTheHack/999-SAPonAzure/Student/01-SAP-Auto-Deployment.md

 Note: this script does all the configs and then install a complete SAP system which may run up to 4 hours.
 While this ansible script is running, you can continue with next steps on installing SAPGUI on the Window Jumpbox.

-Step 14: Once the deployment script completes, login to SAP GUI to test connection SAP Application and continue other challenges.
+Step 14: Once the deployment script completes, login to SAP system (SID=S4P, instance #00, app server: teamXX-app01) through GUI to test connection SAP Application and continue other challenges.

 ## Reference